What Is a Chatbot

 Gartner research states that 89% of marketers see customer experience as the main differentiator starting from 2017.

-In a customer-centric world as it is today, business needs the tool to handle customer service, improve customer experience, and contribute to customer engagement efficiently.
+In a customer-centric world, as it is today, business needs the tool to handle customer service, improve customer experience, and contribute to customer engagement efficiently.
 Here’s how a chatbot becomes this tool.

 They deal with customer frustration.

 Customers are getting more demanding and at the same time more complicated to deal with.
 98% of them switch from device to device daily, according to Google.
-Still, 87% expect brands to follow up and provide consistent experience.
+Still, 87% expect brands to follow up and provide a consistent experience.
 While 89% of customers have to deal with frustration having to repeat queries to various brand representatives, says Accenture.
 And 84% of customers hate to find out that brand agents simply don’t have the information they need.

 Chatbots deal with this frustration easily.
 They work consistently across devices and apps.
 Having no visual interface as it is, they use familiar chat interface of messengers and popular apps to respond to user queries intuitively and fast.